Quick Start

 Not detecting agents?

-• Check network requests in browser DevTools
+- Check network requests in browser DevTools for errors

 Too many false positives?